 AMBAG receives significant financial assistance from the Federal and State government in the form of agreements and grants.
 Entitlement to these resources is generally contingent on the availability of Federal and State funds and the passage of the applicable State Budget Act.
 These funds may be terminated, limited, or otherwise adversely affected by factors which may include, but are not limited to, changes in State or Federal law regarding the encumbrance and reimbursement of the funds provided by each funding source.
-Entitlement to these resources is also contingent upon compliance with terms and conditions of the contract or grant agreements and applicable federal regulations, including the expenditure of the resources for eligible purposes.
-Failure to fulfill those conditions could result in the return of the funds to the grantor.
+Entitlement to these resources is also contingent upon compliance with terms and conditions of the contract or grant agreements and applicable federal regulations, including the expenditure of the funds to the grantor.
 Although the possibility remains, AMBAG deems the contingency remote and has recognized all agreement services and grants received as income in the year earned.